 Estimated reading time: 12 minutes

 But it gives me pause as I visit the topic of life insurance after a heart attack.
 When I first investigated this topic several years ago, it was after my brother had his first cardiac event.
 We were trying to figure out his coverage options (as I’ll go into below).
-He did have group coverage through his employer, but that plan was gone when he retired, precisely a month before he passed.
-He went from a million-dollar policy to no insurance to leave behind.
+He did have group coverage through his employer, but that plan was drastically reduced once he retired, precisely a month before he passed.
+He went from a million-dollar policy to less than $100,000 in under 30 days.

 If you or a loved one has had a heart attack (or another major health issue), there are still coverage options.
 Your life insurance after a heart attack may be more expensive and it may look a little different, but you still have choices available.
 Here’s what you need to know about securing life insurance after a heart attack.